memfault/interrupt/_drafts/fwup-signing.md

-By implementing signature verification in our bootloader we can identify whether or not a given firmware update was provided by the manufacturer, or if it has been tempered with.
+By implementing signature verification in our bootloader we can identify whether or not a given firmware update was provided by the manufacturer, or if it has been tampered with.
 The bootloader can then decide to either warn the user, void the device's warranty, or simply refuse to run the unauthenticated binary.

 With more and more devices connected to the internet, security is an increasingly hot topic in firmware development.
 A device which accepts firmware updates over the wireless or internet connectivity but does not verify it opens itself to compromise.
-By feeding it with a malicious firmware image, attacker
+By feeding it with a malicious firmware image, an attacker
 might:
 * Brick the device, or the whole fleet
 * Snoop on end users and compromise their privacy and security
 * Strategically malfunction at a critical time

-These are highly undesirable outcome, which can be effected at scale due to the internet of things.
+These are highly undesirable outcomes, which can be effected at scale due to the internet of things.
 In 2020, it is reckless to implement firmware update for our systems without some form of authentication.